pnp/graph-connectors-samples/samples/nodejs-typescript-food-catalog/readme.md

 Version|Date|Comments
 -------|----|--------
-1.8|October 01, 2024|Added support for provisioning and deploying to Azure 1.7|September 2, 2024|Updated instructions
+1.9|February 21, 2025|Fixed for using latest version of Teams Toolkit 1.8|October 01, 2024|Added support for provisioning and deploying to Azure 1.7|September 2, 2024|Updated instructions
 1.6|August 13, 2024|Updated instructions